California Alcohol and Drug Use Statistics

 Here are some more drug use trends in the region:3

-- The county has a higher rate of arrests related to drinking (1,569 per 100,000 residents) than the California average.
+The county has a higher rate of alcohol-related arrests (1,569 per 100,000 residents) than the state average.

 Cost of Drug Rehab in Stockton